-- 2.19.1 Unless otherwise set out in this Agreement-in-Principle and the Final Agreement, a communication among the Parties must be: - (a) delivered personally or by courier; - (b) transmitted electronically; - (c) transmitted by facsimile; or - (d) mailed by prepaid registered post in Canada. - 2.19.2 A communication shall be considered to have been given, made or delivered, and received: - (a) if delivered personally or by a courier, at the start of business on the next business day after the business day on which it was received by the addressee or a responsible representative of the addressee; - (b) if transmitted electronically or by facsimile and the sender receives confirmation of delivery of the transmission, at the start of business on the business day following the day on which it was transmitted; or - (c) if mailed by prepaid registered post in Canada, when the postal receipt is acknowledged by the addressee. - 2.19.3 The Parties may agree to give, make or deliver a communication by means other than those provided in 2.19.1. - 2.19.4 Each Party will provide to the other Party addresses for delivery of communications under this Agreement and, subject to 2.19.6, will deliver any communication to the address provided by the other Party.
+- 2.19.1 Unless otherwise set out in the Agreement-in-Principle and the Final Agreement, a communication among the Parties must be: - (a) delivered personally or by courier; - (b) transmitted electronically; - (c) transmitted by facsimile; or - (d) mailed by prepaid registered post in Canada. - 2.19.2 A communication shall be considered to have been given, made or delivered, and received: - (a) if delivered personally or by a courier, at the start of business on the next business day after the business day on which it was received by the addressee or a responsible representative of the addressee; - (b) if transmitted electronically or by facsimile and the sender receives confirmation of delivery of the transmission, at the start of business on the business day following the day on which it was transmitted; or - (c) if mailed by prepaid registered post in Canada, when the postal receipt is acknowledged by the addressee. - 2.19.3 The Parties may agree to give, make or deliver a communication by means other than those provided in 2.19.1. - 2.19.4 Each Party will provide to the other Parties addresses for delivery of communications under this Agreement and, subject to 2.19.6, will deliver any communication to the address provided by the other Parties.

-- 2.19.5 A Party may change its postal or email address or facsimile number by giving notice of the change to the other Party. - 2.19.6 If no other address for delivery of a particular communication has been provided by a Party, a communication may be mailed to the intended recipient as set out below:
+2.19.5 A Party may change its postal or email address or facsimile number by giving notice of the change to the other Parties.

+2.19.6 If no other address for delivery of a particular communication has been provided by a Party, a communication may be mailed to the intended recipient as set out below.

+For: Canada

-For: Canada Attention: Minister of Indian Affairs and Northern Development 10 Wellington Street Gatineau, Quebec K1A 0H4
+Attention: Minister of Aboriginal Affairs and Northern Development

-For: Algonquins Attention: [as set out in the Final Agreement]
+Canada

+10 Wellington Street Gatineau, QC K1A 0H4

+For: Algonquins of Ontario

+Attention: Algonquin Consultation Office

+31 Riverside Drive, Suite 101 Pembroke, ON K8A 8R6

 For: Ontario

 Attention: Minister of Aboriginal Affairs

-160 Bloor St East
+160 Bloor Street East, 4th Floor

-4 th Floor

 Toronto, ON M7A 2E3